 Jean Pendaries was born in 1825 in Villebrumier, France in the district of Gascony.
 In 1847 he married Baroness Mathilde Margurite Galliagae who was born in 1833 in the small village of La Belle France.
 Two children were born to them in Villebrumier.
-Emile was born in 1848 and Marie Anna in 1852.
-As we shall see, a third daughter was born to them in Rociada, New Mexico in 1876.
-As this story develops, it will be the two younger daughters whose families have current descendants living in northern New Mexico.
+Emile in 1848 and Marie Anna in 1852.
+A third child, a daughter was born to them in Rociada, New Mexico in 1876.
+It is the two younger daughters whose families have current descendants living in northern New Mexico.
 They each married men who had a major impact on the Rociada Valley.

 In 1856, Jean and Mathilde Margurite left Villebrumier and immigrated to the United States, arriving in New York after a long sea voyage.
 They left New York in 1857 to go to Baltimore where they stayed until 1860 when they journeyed west to the present state of Kansas.
-Here he entered the hotel business (or bought a farm by some accounts), but a disastrous fire destroyed nearly everything he owed and he decided to move further west.
+There Jean entered the hotel business (or bought a farm by some accounts), but a disastrous fire destroyed nearly everything and he decided to move further west.
 He arrived in the small village of Taos, NM where he remained for four years in the hotel business.
-IN 1864 he moved to Las Vegas, NM where he again purchased a hotel: It was a two-story structure which was built where the historic Plaza Hotel stands today and is still in operation.
+In 1864 he moved to Las Vegas, NM where he again purchased a hotel; a two-story structure built where the historic Plaza Hotel now stands.

 Jean Pendaries owned many cows, horses and thousands of sheep.
 In 1876 he built a huge grist mill near his house in the valley, it is said that he imported the large millstones from France.
 The machinery was shipped in by wagon from Kansas City.
 The mill still stands and has been restored.
 The original millstones are still in place, as are the huge wheels and gears that look as though they need only a stream of water in the millrace to begin turning out meal and flour again.
 It is reported that the last grinding took place in 1930.
-The mill and the land on which is was built, along with a large parcel of the Rociada valley, is now owned by Dallas businessman.
+The mill and the land on which it was built, along with a large parcel of the Rociada valley, is now owned by a Dallas businessman.
 He is active in ranching and carefully maintains the mill to keep it from falling into ruin.
-He graciously provided me access to the interior of the mill so that I could take pictures.

-This involvement comes through Marie Anna and her husband, Richard Dunn.
-Richard and Jean were in the lumber business together and also had a sawmill on the ranch.
-It was not long, however, until Richard and Marie Anna, who eventually had nine children, wanted a place of his own.
+Marie Anna’s husband, Richard Dunn and Jean Pendaries were in the lumber business together and also had a sawmill on the ranch.
+It was not long, however, until Richard and Marie Anna, who eventually had nine children, wanted a place of their own.
 They chose a sizable property a short distance north of Upper Rociada and built a house in 1880.
 Jean, exercising his fatherly rights promptly named the ranch Gascon, in honor of his native Gascony.

 Gascon was the headquarters of the ranch but eventually became a small village with a store and post office that served the valley.
-Richard built another sawmill here and began to cut timber from the vast holdings.
-One of their nine children was a daughter, Emma Adele Dunn, born in 1876.
-In the ensuing years she married a man named Albert Adams.
+Richard built another sawmill there and began to cut timber from the vast holdings.
+One of their nine children was a daughter, Emma Adele Dunn, born in 1876 and later married Albert Adams.
 Their daughter, Kathryn Adams, married a man named Boyes.
 A daughter from this marriage, Marian Louise Boyes, married Phil Lanahan and they had a daughter named Tamera.
-The coincidence of this lineage will soon become apparent.

-In 1983, Gascon Ranch and the Bartleys had visitor from Washington state.
+In 1983, Gascon Ranch and the Bartleys had a visitor from Washington state.
 Boyes Lanahan and her husband Phil brought Marian’s mother, Kathryn Adams Boyes, to visit her childhood home, Gascon Ranch.
 John Bartley heard much about the Lanahan’s daughter who remained behind in Washington.
 John invited Tamera to come to Gascon Ranch and visit the home of her ancestors.
-The visit was obviously a success, for in 1984 John and Tamera were married and set up housekeeping in the old two-room store and post office.
+In 1984, John and Tamera were married and set up housekeeping in the old two-room store and post office.
 After sixty-four years, the great -great -great granddaughter of Jean Pendaries had returned the family lineage to Gascon Ranch.

 Jose died unexpectedly in 1924 and their son, Pino, returned home from college to help his mother Marguerite run the ranch.
-However, they ran into financial difficulties through no fault of their own and the family moved to Santa Fe in 1930.
-She became active in politics and was elected Secretary of State for New Mexico.
+They ran into financial difficulties and the family moved to Santa Fe in 1930.
+Marguerite became active in politics and was elected Secretary of State for New Mexico.
 The ranch continued to reduce its livestock herds and was finally sold in 1935.

 Consuelo and Oliver had one son, John Pendaries Lafarge, who currently lives in Santa Fe.
-So it is that two direct descendants live in Northern New Mexico.
-And so it is, in a small way, that my family is involved with a small village halfway around the world, Villebrumier, Franc and with the heritage of Jean Pendaries!
+And so it is, that the Northern New Mexico descendants of Jean Pendaries are connected to a small village halfway around the world, Villebrumier, Franc.

-I wish to thank the people who helped me with this research: Alma Gregory who lives almost within sight of the Pendaries mill, Bill Hutchison who provided access to the mill, and Tamera Bartley, whose family records were invaluable.
-And finally to my friend, Christian Camphin of Angouleme, France.
-Without his encouragement, gentle prodding and his time and efforts to visit and get to know the people of Villebrumier, this narrative would never have been written.
-I hope that I may one day follow his footsteps in Villebrumier.
+This history was written by John Davis, who credited the cooperation of Alma Gregory who lived almost within sight of the Pendaries mill at the time of the writing, Bill Hutchison who provided access to the mill, and Tamera Bartley, whose family records were invaluable.
+And finally to John Davis’ friend, Christian Camphin of Angouleme, France.
+Without whose encouragement, gentle prodding, time and efforts to visit and get to know the people of Villebrumier, this narrative would not have been written.

 Source: Early years information is from a paper found in the Pendaries archives written by John David Davis ~ April of 1998.